MailToolbox/mail_plugger/docs/usage_in_script_or_console.md

 end
 ```

-We can use `MailPlugger.plug_in` to add our configurations.
+We can use the `MailPlugger.plug_in` method to add our configurations.

 ```ruby
 MailPlugger.plug_in('test_api_client') do |api|